mpv-player/mpv/DOCS/man/input.rst

     human readable free form text.
 The description is an empty string if none was received.

+    The special entry with the name set to ``auto`` selects the default audio output driver and the default device.

+    The property can be watched with the property observation mechanism in the client API and in Lua scripts.
+(Technically, change notification is enabled the first time this property is read.)

 ``audio-device`` (RW)
     Set the audio device.
 This directly reads/writes the ``--audio-device`` option, but on write accesses, the audio output will be scheduled for